- 2–6 Players

 Each round, you’ll get a hand of cards, and your goal is to get rid of them as fast as you can.
 Some cards will be rocks, some will be paper, some will be scissors, and some might be… fire alarms?

-Rock, Paper, Scissors, Fire is a game of 4 parts strategy, 1 part chaos for 2–6 players.
+Rock, Paper, Scissors, Fire is a bunch of strategy and a bit of chaos for 2–6 players.

 How to Play